privacy, for younger kids…

 it’s difficult, if not impossible, to control information once it’s posted online. you can’t prevent anyone from taking a screenshot of your post and sharing it beyond your reach, sometimes turning up on disturbing websites and forums. this isn’t as uncommon as you might think. according to an Australian study of one such website, about half of the 45 million images of children on their site were taken directly from social media profiles. it’s also easy to overlook that some posts have little indicators that can help identify where a child lives, plays or goes to school

-thinking about what you post and who can see it has never been more important, so as well as a hidden timeline and sharing memories privately with chosen connections in-app, rewind allows for memories to be shared externally, in the form of view-only weblinks, that you can set to expire after a time period of your choosing for added privacy
+thinking about what you post and who can see it has never been more important, so as well as sharing privately with your connections in-app, rewind allows for memories to be shared externally, in the form of view-only weblinks, that you can set to expire after a time period of your choosing for added privacy and security

 This site uses cookies.
 Read our privacy policy for more information